Variational principles for the exit time of non-symmetric diffusions: Abstract

-\bg{abstract}
+\section{Abstract}

-In this paper we develop some new variational principles for the exit time from a domain of non-symmetric diffusions in $\R^d$.
+In this paper we develop some new variational principles for the exit time of non-symmetric diffusions from a domain.
 As applications, we give some comparison theorems and monotonicity law between different diffusions.